 All will provide a good continental breakfast included in the price of the room, often with home-made jams and home-baked bread.

 Some of them also offer an evening meal though you must book this in advance.
 Again these are very good value and include wine and at least a 3-course meal.
-Often the vegetables are grown in the kitchen garden and you cannot get fresher than that.
-Costs average around 25 euros per person, which is much better value than a restaurant.
+Often the vegetables are grown in the kitchen garden, and you cannot get fresher than that.
+Costs average around 25 euros per person, which is a much better value than a restaurant.

 Choose Your Style